erikis/sys-yaml/README.md

 1. String values must always be double-quoted (\"...\"), like in [JSON](https://www.json.org/) ([RFC 8259](https://datatracker.ietf.org/doc/html/rfc8259)).
 Mapping keys must be either unquoted (plain) or double-quoted.
 However, even when keys are unquoted, they are always parsed as strings.
 Keys which would need to be escaped if they were JSON strings should be double-quoted and escaped according to JSON.
     * **Rationale:** YAML's syntax for keys, mappings, and sequences is convenient and powerful, but the different ways of quoting and not quoting string values might be confusing.
 Learning the intricacies of each method could take a long time.
 There is a risk of string values, and keys, being interpreted as unintended types, e.g., booleans.
 JSON is the opposite: writing keys and structuring objects and arrays is cumbersome to do by hand, but writing string values is arguably quite simple, except if multi-line or long.
     * **Workarounds:** Double-quote all string values.
 For multi-line string values, use block scalars (`|` or `>`).
 In unquoted mapping keys, only use characters that would not need to be escaped in JSON strings, i.e., not `"`, `\`, and control characters such as tabs.
 Also, don't use `'`, `@`, or `` ` ``, as these characters are used or reserved in YAML.
 That is, for YAML compatibility and conformance, keys containing the latter three characters need to be double-quoted, but authors may choose to ignore this for input to Sys-YAML, while being aware of the risk of incompatibility.
 Sys-YAML additionally double-quotes keys which contain spaces or which are empty (c.f., command-line arguments), because it merges nested keys ("subkeys") into space-separated strings, so authoring YAML in this way too may reduce confusion.
 Immediately after a complex mapping key, a `:` at the start of the line instead indicates a complex mapping value, so in that case if an empty-string key is intended it must be double-quoted.
 In all other cases, keys should remain unquoted.
+Alternatively, first use another YAML parser and writer, configured to double-quote all string values, not use single-quotes for keys, and not use flow syntax unless the output is valid JSON.
     * **Exceptions:** It's possible to write a long, double-quoted string across multiple lines, by using `\` at the end of the line to escape the line-break, even though that's not allowed in JSON, because logically, it's still on a single YAML line.
 2. Values and double-quoted keys must conform to JSON.
 Flow mappings and sequences (`{...}` and `[...]` syntax) embed valid JSON objects/arrays as values for mappings and sequences and their contents, if any, are not parsed directly as YAML.
 If there are no contents, they are regarded as empty mappings/sequences (`{}`/`[]`).
     * **Rationale:** JSON is familiar to many and its syntax for values is mostly easy to understand and sufficient.
 YAML has a strength in being a superset of JSON, as it's therefore possible to embed JSON values, and a JSON document is also a valid YAML document.
 But YAML also allows non-JSON syntax within those values and, e.g., additional escape sequences, so that those parts of a YAML document are no longer valid JSON.
 Another way of looking at YAML is as a format for the structuring and embedding of JSON, or perhaps a superstructure.
 As such, JSON syntax can exist as embedded values within YAML.
 When a YAML document is then converted to JSON, the structure is converted but the embeddings (i.e., all values of all types) are included as they are, because they're already valid JSON.